kojiromike/XFabricUtil/tools/product_taxonomy_tree/v1.0/README.md

 For the sake of demo, nothing needs to be done from the user's end.

-1. Clone the repo and open index.html file in the browser and you should be good to go.
+1. Clone the repo and put it in the webroot (apache root or whereever your web server root is) and you should be good to go.
+Open index.html.
 2. If the ProductTaxonomy JSON file changes, capture those updates in pt.json and rerun the parsing script.
 3. The changes will be reflected when you open/refresh the browser.